-Mutually, they enable the precise localisation even in small devices such as smartphones, navigation in cities and seas, weather forecasting, fire detection and monitoring, or the broadcasting of soccer matches in real time, as well as providing Internet access to remote locations.
+Mutually, they enable the precise localisation even in small devices such as smartphones, navigation in cities and seas, weather forecasting, fire detection and monitoring, or the broadcasting of soccer matches in real-time, as well as providing Internet access to remote locations.

-The aerospace sector is currently undergoing a revolutionary transformation, because the launching of satellites, which is necessary to put them into orbit, is becoming ever more affordable.
+The aerospace sector is currently undergoing a revolutionary transformation because the launching of satellites, which is necessary to put them into orbit, is becoming ever more affordable.
 However, due to the replacement of components in black boxes by implementing coding in the satellite that provides the same functionality, this software is now playing a predominant role in each of the components of the satellites.
 This makes the complexity of these systems error-prone and their manufacturing slower and more expensive.

 Madrid Flight on Chip project (MFoC)